RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 - Should a developer interrupt and set aside their current activity to get this issue resolved?
 Does it need to be fixed in the next 14 days?
 Assign an owner who will label it `Priority 1: High`.
 If you can't find a volunteer to own it, it can't be `Priority 1`.

-- The other two priority labels, medium and low, are available to memorialize your assessment.
+- The other priority labels are available to memorialize your assessment.
 They mostly indicate, "I've looked at this, and it is not urgent."

 At most, one `Priority` label can be assigned to an issue.
 If there is no `Priority` label, consider the priority unassessed.
 It is good form to mark all your issues with some priority level, because it gives us a historical record of the distribution of issues by priority.